-Longtime N.Y. congressman tries to fend off challenger from left and avoid an Ocasio-Cortez-style upset
+Longtime congressman from N.Y. tries to avoid an AOC-style upset

 That led activists to Bowman, the 44-year-old founder of a middle school that served disadvantaged students.
 He had not registered as a Democrat until 2018 — a fact that Engel would find and use against him — but until the pandemic hit, he campaigned vigorously, combining a Sanders-style agenda of Medicare-for-all and green infrastructure spending with the argument that the district needed fresh leadership.

-“The thing about being an educator is that you’ve got to be a great learner,” Bowman said in an interview this week, after greeting voters in Co-Op City, one of the district’s most racially diverse neighborhoods.
+“The thing about being an educator is that you’ve got to be a great learner,” Bowman said in a recent interview, after greeting voters in Co-Op City, one of the district’s most racially diverse neighborhoods.
 “You’ve got to hit the ground and listen to people, and that’s the way I want to govern.”

 Engel has a national profile from his chairmanship and a reputation as someone focused on his district.
 In 2018, when he faced three challengers — one a deep-pocketed local business leader — Engel emptied his campaign funds and won more than 70 percent of the vote.